Conceptual Framework vs Accounting Standards Explained

 - Presentation and disclosure concepts

-- Guides the IASB when developing new standards or revising existing ones
+- Guides the IASB when it develops or revises standards

 - Helps preparers develop accounting policies when no standard applies